CliveOuma/backend-assessment-money-tracker-api/README.md

 # Money Tracker API

-A simple and well-structured RESTful API built with **Laravel 10+** for managing users, wallets, and financial transactions.
+A simple RESTful API built with Laravel that allows users to manage multiple wallets and track income and expenses.

+## Objective

+This project provides backend functionality for a Money Tracker system where users can:

+Create accounts
+Manage multiple wallets
+Track income and expenses
+View wallet balances and overall balance

 ## Tech Stack

-- PHP 8+
+- PHP (Laravel Framework)
-- Laravel 10+
 - PostgreSQL
+- RESTful API architecture

+# Features

-## Features
+## User

-- Create users
+- Create a user account
+- View user profile:
+- All wallets
+- Individual wallet balances
+- Total balance across all wallets

+## Wallet
-- Create multiple wallets per user
+- Create one or more wallets per user
+- View a specific wallet:
+- Wallet balance
-- Add income transactions
+- All transactions

+## Transactions
-- Add expense transactions
+- Add transactions to a wallet:
-- Automatically calculate wallet balance
-- View total balance across all wallets
+- Income (adds to balance)
+- Expense (subtracts from balance)

+## Database Structure

+- User
+hasMany → Wallets
+- Wallet
+belongsTo → User
+hasMany → Transactions
+- Transaction
+belongsTo → Wallet